Albin-Rohde/no-name/set-up-project.md

 Production mode spins up everything behind nginx, this is the exact same setup as the live server.
 Spinning up in production mode is a great way to test that everything works as expected locally before merge to master.

-Easiest way to start in production mode is with the make command `make prod`.
+Easiest way to start in production mode is with make commands.
+First run `make prod-build` to build production docker images, followed by `make prod` to start everything.
 - Frontend will start on localhost
 - Backend will start on localhost/api
 - graylog will start on logs.localhost